puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 # Lab 4: Deploy a Docker Image

-In this lab, we are going to deploy our first pre-built Docker image and look at the Kubernetes concepts pod, service and deployment.
+In this lab, we are going to deploy our first pre-built container image and look at the Kubernetes concepts pod, service and deployment.

 ## Task: LAB4.1

-After we've familiarized ourselves with the platform in [lab 3](03_first_steps.md), we are going to have a look at deploying a pre-built Docker image from Docker Hub or any other public Docker registry.
+After we've familiarized ourselves with the platform in [lab 3](03_first_steps.md), we are going to have a look at deploying a pre-built container image from Docker Hub or any other public Container registry.

 As a first step we are going to create a new namespace.
-A namespace represents a grouping of resources (containers and Docker images, pods, services, configurations, quotas, limits and more).
+A namespace represents a grouping of resources (containers and container images, pods, services, configurations, quotas, limits and more).
 Authorized users inside that namespace are able to manage those resources.
 Inside a Kubernetes cluster, the name of a namespace has to be unique.

-Create a new Namespace with Name `[TEAM]-dockerimage`:
+Create a new namespace with name `[TEAM]-dockerimage`:

 ```
 $ kubectl create namespace [TEAM]-dockerimage